Start with the Ending

 It’s easy to get to the end of a year on your nonprofit board and realize that you haven’t taken care of essential tasks for your organization.
 An easy way to keep tabs on all of the tasks of a board of directors is to create a board calendar that you refer to as you develop each board meeting agenda.
 This will systematize your work and make it much simpler to check off the tasks.

-Here is a starting list for your board calendar of tasks and events to include.
+Here are some items for your board calendar.
 The document itself should be reviewed and updated annually.

 As organizations begin to plan for succession for the executive director and other key staff, they often realize that the board needs a succession plan as well.